LeotendoDev/retro-sh/README.md

-# retro-sh
+# RSH - Retro Shell
-A retro style shell
+A retro style shell written in C.